 The Associated Students of Helena College is an active student organization whose purpose is to provide the student body with an active voice in their education, promote empowerment and communication among the student body, create an environment conducive to learning for all students, and encourage citizenship both on campus and in the community.
 All students enrolled in one or more credits are eligible for membership.
 The ASHC Student Senate is comprised of one representative from each club and a maximum of additional 20 "Senators-at-Large".
 Senators serve as the main communication link between the senate and the student body.
-An executive cabinet administers, comprised of president, vice-president, and business manager as well advisor, administer the program and serve for a one-year term.
-Using its funds to support student projects, ASHC uses funds to help form clubs and organizations, assist students in severe financial distress, and create scholarship opportunities for the students.
+The Executive cabinet comprised of president, vice-president, business manager and secretary as well as an advisor, administer the program and serve for a one-year term.
+Using its funds to support student projects, ASHC uses funds to help form clubs and organizations, assist students in severe financial distress, stock the food share shelves and create scholarship opportunities for the students.
 ASHC also sponsors social activities and events throughout the year for Helena College students and their families.
 ASHC stays actively involved in the community by contributing time and money to local non-profit groups.
 Enrolled students are charged a student government fee each semester.